The first biblical doctrine which I will use to argue against that idea is the doctrine that Christ completed his work of atonement on the cross.

 Eternal generation is an important part of classical trinitarianism and needs to be clearly articulated and defended, lest we see another rise of trinitarian heresies that don’t seem content to remain in the past.

-Death, Hell, & Christ’s Descent: A Limbo for the Fathers? | Ben Habegger
+Death, Hell, & Christ’s Descent: Problems with a Limbus Patrum | Ben Habegger